 Osprey Farpoint 40 Suspension (Good for back support and additional comfort)

-The Osprey 40 suspension great, transferring the load from the harness to the hip belt.
+The Osprey 40 suspension is great, transferring the load from the harness to the hip belt.
 A decade ago this was impressive technology, but now it’s fairly standard for hiking/travel backpacks (actually, more like crucial!).

 The mesh/suspension area is also lined with foam to help increase comfort and overall breathability, and the light wire frame gives comfort, cushioning and great ventilation.
 This is because of the mesh.